aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 ```
 |_ model/
-    |_ src/
-        |_ main/
-            |_ smithy - your API definition if you chose ModelLanguage.SMITHY
-            |_ openapi - your API definition if you chose ModelLanguage.OPENAPI
+    |_ src - your model source, in Smithy, TypeSpec or OpenAPI depending on your selected model language
 |_ handlers/
     |_ typescript - lambda handlers for operations you choose to implement in TypeScript
     |_ python - lambda handlers for operations you choose to implement in Python